Electromagnetism from relativistic fluid dynamics: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the National Research Foundation of Korea(NRF) grant with grant number RS-2023-00208047 (H.K.,J.H.,Y.Y.), NRF-2020R1A6A1A03047877 (J.H.), RS-2025-00553127 (J.H.), and NRF-2020R1F1A1068410 (J.L.).
+This work was supported by the National Research Foundation of Korea(NRF) grant with grant number RS-2023-00208047 (H.K.,J.H.,Y.Y.), RS-2019-NR040081 (J.H.), RS-2025-00553127 (J.H.), and NRF-2020R1F1A1068410 (J.L.).